aohzju/embAppStartup/README.md

 # embAppStartup
-This is a minimal embedded application skeleton focusing on application startup and initialization.
+This is a minimal embedded application skeleton focusing on application startup and initialization, built for ARMv8A systems.
+It was tested on ARM FVP (fixed virtual platform) FVP_Base_RevC-2xAEMv8A.

 It illustrated two ways to do scatter loading, which is the most important step for application startup and initialization:
 * Call ARM Library's startup code